*This is a sample chapter from the revised Home Run Edition. Cover by IMbeta.

 And then, to break the silence between them, both their hip pockets lit up and beeped in unison.
-They pulled out their phones.
+They pulled out their smartphones.

-A video was being pushed across the kingdom’s emergency lines.
+A video was being pushed across the kingdom’s emergency broadcast system.

 The neon purple light inundating the Diamond Kingdom’s squared throne showed every scar around Drake’s deformed mouth and bald head.
-He was kneeling before Professor Zwei, who ceremoniously presented King Diamond’s golden crown.
-Though Magnus’s eyes were hidden by the reflecting neon purple off his glasses, his grimacing mouth showed the difficulty with which he carried out this duty.
+He was kneeling before Professor Magnus Zwei, who ceremoniously presented King Diamond’s gold crown.
+The neon light bounced off his thick glasses, and his upturned mouth showed the difficulty with which he carried out this duty.
 He formally placed the crown onto its new heir.

 “What’s happening?”
 Gunn asked in shock.
 “He was supposed to abdicate the throne.”